Caracoles con "all i oli"

 Snails with “all i oli”

-Those who have not heard of snails with “all i oli“… although they may have read it in many ways, such as: aioli, ali oli, allioli.
-The name has been castellanized, but I tell you that the origin of the name comes from the Catalan, or from the Mallorcan “ai i oli”.
+Who hasn’t heard of snails with “all i oli”?… Although you may have read it in many different ways, such as: alioli, ali oli, allioli.
+The name has been Spanishified, but I can tell you the origin of the name comes from Catalan or Mallorcan “all i oli”.

 All i oli means “garlic and oil”, which are the original ingredients of all i oli sauce.

-Today you can find supposed aioli sauces that include potato, mayonnaise, egg, milk… and all looking to make a softer, more delicate and… insipid version.
+Nowadays you can find so-called alioli sauces that include potato, mayonnaise, egg, milk… All seeking to make a softer, more delicate and… tasteless version.
 What has come to be used to recreate this exquisite sauce, without which the snails are orphaned!

-It is true that in other areas of Spain it is known by other names such as ajolio, ajiaceite or ajoaceite… but in Mallorca it is called that way, “ai i oli”.
+It is true that in other parts of Spain it is known by other names as ajolio, ajiaceite or ajoaceite… But in Mallorca it is called, “all i oli”.

-Snails with “all i oli” from my childhood
+Snails with “all i oli” of my childhood

 I remember that in my childhood and youth, my aunt, who was a fantastic cook, used to make us spectacular snails with “all i oli“.
 And that had a lot of merit, because it was not only the “know-how” provided by years of dedication to the culinary art, but also the hard work involved.

-The snails, we went to look for them in the dry wall walls, so typical of the Mallorcan countryside, and in the dunes of the land near the beach, after a heavy rain.
-It was the festive and cheerful part, in which all members of the family were welcome.
-We used a camping gas and flashlights if it was already night.
+The snails, we went to collect them in the dry wall walls, so typical of the Mallorcan countryside, and in the dunes of the land near the beach, after a heavy rain.
+It was the festive and cheerful part, in which all members of the family were welcome, with the help of camping gas and flashlights if it was already night.

-The cleaning of the snails took three days and three nights.
-Used a net or in a pot with plenty of flour, for them to purge.
-By ingesting the flour, the snails ended up taking out everything they had in their guts.
-Athe end you could eat them with complete peace of mind.
+The cleaning of the snails took three days and three nights, in a net or in a pot with plenty of flour, for them to purge.
+By ingesting the flour, the snails ended up taking out everything they had in their guts, so you could eat them with complete peace of mind.
 The fun for the naughty ones in the house was to sneak into the kitchen at night and uncover the pot in which they were purging.
-On the next morning the walls, the ceiling and in almost every corner there were snails… the screams of the cook woke us all up!
+The next morning the walls, the ceiling and in almost every corner there were snails… the screams of the cook woke us all up!

-The best of all was the moment to sit down at the table, each one with a toothpick between their fingers, in front of the plate of all i oli, and the snail dish.
+The best of all was the moment to sit down at the table, each one with a toothpick in hand, in front of the plate of all i oli, and the snail dish.
 Sipping the sauce from inside the shell was sublime.

 Post data